JsCommunity/synchronized/README.md

 # synchronized [![Build Status](https://travis-ci.org/JsCommunity/synchronized.png?branch=master)](https://travis-ci.org/JsCommunity/synchronized)

-`synchronized` is a function decorator that ensures that the function calls will be synchronized
+`synchronized` is a function decorator which ensures that calls do not run simultaneously

 ## Install